NetRecipes/NetRecipes.github.io/content/courses/dapr-aspire/_index.md

 2. `Docker` or `Podman` installed and running locally
 3. Basic familiarity with `PowerShell` or `Bash` command line environments
 4. Working knowledge of `C#` and `ASP.NET Core` development

-> Feel free to take the course in order, or jump directly to the building block you are interested in.

 ```mermaid
 flowchart LR